lm972/Bayesian-R/README.md

 Bayesian-R
 ==========

-Bayesian anlysis with R,especially for social science
+Bayesian anlysis with R,especially for social science.